 There are 6 different screens to choose from, combining them with 9 colors to highlight certain aspects.
 At the moment it is not possible to customize the screen beyond these options and Suunto has not said if it is an option that is in the future forecast.

-On this same main screen, a brief press on the center button will give you access to certain "complications" (which is what Android Wear is now called), which can show step data, dual time from another country, altitude (only on the Ultra) or the current date.
+On this same main screen, briefly pressing the central button podrás access certain "complications" (which is how it is now called in Android Wear), being able to display step data, dual time of another country, altitude (only in the Ultra) or the current date.

 Another thing that has improved with the clock updates is the speed of access to the different menus.
 Of course it hasn't become a scroll as if you were using your mobile phone, but you can see that it has increased the speed of jumping between options, which in the first versions was unusually slow.
 It hasn't become a shot either, but it's not so unbearable anymore.